-Sam Raimi originally intended to follow Army of Darkness (1992) with a fourth Evil Dead movie; the plan for which was to follow both the theatrical and director's cut endings of the film with a film that followed two different timelines simultaneously.
-The concept was eventually abandoned due to its complex nature.
+Sam Raimi originally intended to follow Army of Darkness (1992) with a fourth Evil Dead movie; the plan for which was to follow the theatrical and director's cut endings of the film with a film that followed two different timelines simultaneously.
+The concept was eventually abandoned, due to its complex nature.

-The fact that Ruby's Kandarian Dagger can sear the flesh of the possessed wasn't created for the TV series.
-It is seen doing this in the very first film when Scotty uses it to stab the possessed Shelly in the back and she uncharacteristically reacts in extreme pain for a Deadite.
+The fact that Ruby's Kandarian Dagger can sear the flesh of the possessed wasn't created for this show.
+It is seen doing this in The Evil Dead (1981) when Scotty used it to stab the possessed Shelly in the back, and she uncharacteristically reacts in extreme pain for a Deadite.
 Blood and smoke are then seen pouring out of the mouth of the ornamental skull on the blade's handle.

 Mimi Rogers threw out her back a couple days before shooting her cameo as Kelly's mother.
 Nevertheless, she insisted on performing as many of the stunts she could physically do, including fight scenes, falls, and crawling on walls.

 A make-up test photo of Samara Weaving was used as propaganda by a Twitter account called "Conservative Nation", claiming her to be a bludgeoned Donald Trump supporter who was beaten by numerous liberals.
 Not only was this false, but she wasn't an American citizen, nor was the photo taken in the United States.
-It wasn't until lead actor Bruce Campbell proved it to be false that they deleted the post.
+It wasn't until Bruce Campbell proved it to be false that they deleted the post.
 It wasn't until they received numerous angry messages from both liberals and conservatives, that they deleted the account entirely.

-For the fight scene with the possessed Vivien in the climax of the first episode, a much younger stunt double wearing a curly wig can be seen portraying Vivien for much of the action scenes.
+Goof, not a point of trivia: For the fight scene with the possessed Vivien in the climax of the first episode, a much younger stunt double wearing a curly wig can be seen portraying Vivien for much of the action scenes.
 She is more noticeable when Vivien has Kelly pinned against the cabinet and is attempting to stab her in the eye with her fingernails.